Single-Carrier Delay Alignment Modulation for Multi-IRS Aided Communication: Simulation Results

 Fig.~\ref{spectralEfficiencyVersusAntennaNumber} shows the spectral efficiency versus antenna number $N_t$ for the proposed path-based MMSE, ZF, and MRT DAM beamforming schemes, respectively, together with the benchmarking OFDM scheme.
 The number of reflecting elements for each IRS is $M = {M_h}{M_v} = 256$, with ${M_h} = {M_v} = 16$.
 The transmit power is $P =40$ dBm.
-It is observed that the three DAM beamforming schemes give quite similar performance, especially when $N_t$ is large.
-This is expected since when the number of BS antennas $N_t$ is much larger than the number of IRSs $L$, the three DAM beamforming schemes are capable to well separate all the multi-path signal components in space, and hence the ISI can be effectively mitigated.
+It is observed that for relatively small antenna number, e.g., $N_t = 10$, path-based MRT beamforming slightly outperforms path-based ZF beamforming.
+This is because path-based ZF beamforming sacrifices part of spatial dimensions for eliminating the ISI completely.
+As $N_t$ increases, the three DAM beamforming schemes give quite similar performance, especially when $N_t$ is large.
+This is expected since when the number of BS antennas $N_t$ is much larger than the number of IRSs $L$, the three DAM beamforming schemes are capable of well separating all the multi-path signal components in space, and hence the ISI can be effectively mitigated.
 Such a result is quite attractive for large antenna array of BSs in 6G communications, for which the performance of the low-complexity MRT beamforming approaches to that of the optimal MMSE beamforming scheme.
 It is also observed that when $N_t$ is large, the DAM beamforming schemes significantly outperform the conventional OFDM scheme, which is mainly attributed to the saving of guard interval.
 Specifically, the overhead of OFDM is ${n_{{\rm{OFDM}}}}{{\tilde n}_{\max }}/{n_c} = \frac{{217 \times 77}}{{1.28 \times {{10}^5}}} = 13.05\% $, whereas that of DAM is only $2{{\tilde n}_{\max }}/{n_c} = \frac{{154}}{{1.28 \times {{10}^5}}} = 0.12\% $.

 Fig.~\ref{spectralEfficiencyVersusReflectingNumber} shows the spectral efficiency versus the number of reflecting elements $M$ for the proposed path-based MMSE, ZF, and MRT DAM beamforming schemes and the benchmarking OFDM scheme.
 The number of antennas is $N_t =64$, and the transmit power is $P=40$ dBm.
 The number of reflecting elements along the horizontal direction is fixed as $M_h = 10$, and $M$ is varied by varying the number of elements along the vertical direction $M_v$.
 It is observed that the spectral efficiency of all schemes increases with the number of reflecting elements, as expected.
 Furthermore, the proposed path-based MRT, MMSE and ZF DAM beamforming schemes all give comparable performance, which is expected due to the super spatial resolutions by the BS and IRSs' joint beamforming design.
 It is also observed that the three proposed DAM beamforming schemes significantly outperform the benchmarking OFDM scheme, thanks to its saving of the guard interval overhead.